-- raw material feed to maintain the health of cultured fish, the protein sources of feed shall not be the same species and genus as the species being farmed. - 4.2.4 The amount of fish meal and fish oil in feed shall be reduced appropriately during the rearing stage of cultured fish.
+- fish oil and fish meal shall not originate from endangered species or from Illegal, unregulated and unreported (IUU) fisheries. - 4.2.3 In principle, the unprocessed fish such as whole fish caught, mollusks, crustaceans, etc., shall not be used as a direct feed source.
+The protein sources of feed shall mot be the same species and genus as the species being farmed. - 4.2.4 The amount of fish meal and fish oil in feed shall be reduced appropriately during the rearing stage of cultured fish.